-To help make it a little easier, Solutions Review has provided you with the top five major delivery models for ERP software below.
+To help make it a little easier, Solutions Review has provided you with the top five major deployment models for ERP software below.

 Since most ERP solutions requires a server to run, you may find it too burdensome to have your own server in-house.
 In such a case, many vendors or third parties will allow you to use their servers, located in secure data centers, to run your software.
 You own the software, but you pay them a monthly fee to run it for you.
 This includes doing all the backups, security, server maintenance etc.